quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

    confusing/irritating, or throw-your-laptop-out-a-window frustrating).

-**Instructors** can continue to give feedback in the teaching demonstration fashion and they can additionally try this out in lessons that they are actively teaching if they so choose.
+**Instructors** can continue to give feedback in the teaching demonstration fashion and in live instruction.
 They can also contribute Instructor notes to the inner portions of the lesson if they choose.

-If the Learners use the new version of the lesson, there will be a link where they can give feedback.

 **New Instructors** will be encouraged to contribute to the lessons by submitting Instructor notes inside the lesson content for their checkout.